ccheng11/BBK_AdvQ/02 OLS/README.md

 ## Tutorial: Democracy, Corruption and Development

- - Treisman, Daniel.
+ - **[Core]** Treisman, Daniel.
 "The Causes of Corruption: A Cross-National Study." *Journal of Public Economics 76*(3): 399-457. **Read pp. 399-414**.

- - **[Optional]** La Porta, Rafael, Florencio Lopez-de-Silanes, Andrei Shleifer, and Robert Vishny.
+ - La Porta, Rafael, Florencio Lopez-de-Silanes, Andrei Shleifer, and Robert Vishny.
 1999.
 "The Quality of Government." *Journal of Law, Economics & Organization 15*(1): 222-279.

 ## Further References